 NJMC now has 100-percent ownership of the Golden Chest Mine.
 In October 2016, the Company resumed operations at the New Jersey Mill, processing ore extracted from open and underground of the Golden Chest.
-In 2019, the New Jersey Mill processed a record 52,170 tonnes at an average head grade of 3.26 gpt gold with 87% gold recovery.
+In 2020, the New Jersey Mill processed 39,880 tonnes at an average head grade of 3.03 gpt gold with 88% gold recovery.
+Since restarting operations at the Golden Chest in October 2016, the Company has milled a total of 162,674 tonnes.

 The mill recycles process water and utilizes a paste tailings disposal process patented by NJMC founder Fred Brackebusch to minimize impacts to the environment.
 By implementing paste tailings processing methods, NJMC is able to recycle process water and prevent the discharge of process water to surface waters.
 At full capacity, this method saves more than 50 million gallons of water per year.
 NJMC was recognized as a "Pollution Prevention Champion" by the Idaho Department of Environmental Quality in 2014 for its efforts to reduce pollution at the mill.
+The Company is planning to permit an expansion of its existing tailings storage facility, TSF #1.

-As of December 31, 2019, the Company had a net capital cost of \$4,194.805 associated with the New Jersey Mill.
+As of December 31, 2020, the Company had a net capital cost of \$4,040,327 associated with the New Jersey Mill.